moews/moews.github.io/_posts/2017-03-25-publications.md

 ## Journal papers and preprints

-(Some papers not listed due to being under review at journals with a double-blind review process.)
+<small>(Some papers not listed due to being under review at journals with a double-blind review process.)</small>

 <!--* <small>Boucaud, A. et al. (2019), "Photometry of high-redshift blended galaxies using deep learning", _submitted to Monthly Notices of the Royal Astronomical Society_ ([arxiv](XXX))</small>-->